openstack/ironic/doc/source/deploy/install-guide.rst

    older BMCs to crash and require a hard-reset.

-Ironic supports sending IPMI sensor data to Ceilometer with pxe_ipmitool, pxe_ipminative, agent_ipmitool, agent_pyghmi, agent_ilo, iscsi_ilo and pxe_ilo
+Ironic supports sending IPMI sensor data to Ceilometer with pxe_ipmitool, pxe_ipminative, agent_ipmitool, agent_pyghmi, agent_ilo, iscsi_ilo, pxe_ilo,
-drivers.
+and with pxe_irmc driver starting from Kilo release.
 By default, support for sending IPMI sensor data to Ceilometer is disabled.
 If you want to enable it, you should make the following two changes in ``ironic.conf``:

 * ``notification_driver = messaging`` in the ``DEFAULT`` section
 * ``send_sensor_data = true`` in the ``conductor`` section